-Where the above-noted thresholds are exceeded, the parties to the proposed transaction must notify the Commissioner by supplying information in accordance with the Competition Act and Section 16 of the Notifiable Transaction Regulations before completing the merger.
+Where the above-noted thresholds are exceeded, the parties to the proposed transaction must notify the Commissioner by supplying information in accordance with the Competition Act and Section of the Notifiable Transaction Regulations before completing the merger.
 Typically, counsel for the acquiring party will also file a submission concerning the competitive impact of the proposed transaction.
-While all of the information provided to the Commissioner is treated as confidential under the Competition Act, the Commissioner has taken the position that the confidentiality provisions in the Competition Act permit the Competition Bureau to share the information filed with them and their review with others on the grounds that such exchanges are made for purposes relating to the administration or enforcement of the Competition Act.
-Also, the Competition Bureau has the power to speak with affected parties and others for the purposes of gathering information as part of their review.
-In the ordinary course, filing parties are aware of certain of and consent to these activities by the regulatory authorities.

-Among the information that must be provided as part of a notification are any studies, surveys, analyses and reports "prepared or received by an officer or director ... for the purposes of evaluating or analyzing the proposed transaction."
+While all of the information provided to the Commissioner is treated as confidential under the Competition Act, the Commissioner has taken the position that the confidentiality provisions in the Competition Act permit the Competition Bureau to share the information filed with them and their review with others on the grounds that such exchanges are made for purposes relating to the administration or enforcement of the Competition Among the information that must be provided as part of a notification are any studies, surveys, analyses and reports "prepared or received by an officer or director ... for the purposes of evaluating or analyzing the proposed transaction."
 This broad information requirement is similar to that found in Item 4(c) of the HSR notification reporting form which must be submitted under the U.S. pre-merger notification rules.